RuiAN77/DeMa/README.md

-# Limba
+# DeMa
-Official implementation for Limba
+The repo is the implementation for the paper: DeMa: Dual-Path Delay-Aware Mamba for Efficient Multivariate Time Series Analysis